Sleds Take To The Lakes This Summer

 Watercross racing is gaining popularity in Ontario and may be headed your way.

-Winter snowmobiles referred to as 'sleds' are modified and used for watercross racing and/or exhibition to enable drivers to skip, buck, jump and wheelie their way to ferocious speeds well over 60 mph across the surface of the water while navigating around a course.
-Watercross racing is noted for being fast, and loud, and although the intention is to hydroplane 'across' the water these approximate 500 lb sleds do often sink to the bottom of the lake, pond, or river serving as the arena.
+Winter snowmobiles, referred to as 'sleds,' are modified and used for watercross racing and/or exhibition to enable drivers to skip, buck, jump, and wheelie their way to ferocious speeds well over 60 mph across the surface of the water while navigating around a course.
+Watercross racing is noted for being fast and loud.
+Although the intention is to hydroplane 'across' the water, these approximately 500 lb sleds often sink to the bottom of the lake, pond, or river, serving as the arena.
 This is considered part of the fun.
-Pontoon boats with winches are used to haul up the sleds from underwater between races.
+Pontoon boats with winches haul up the sleds from underwater between races.

 The Ontario Watercross Racing Association (OWRA) organizes two-day events of this type.
 An average race day may consist of 40 - 50 heats of 4 - 5 watercross racers racing through a course.
-Lowballing the number that could be, 160 to 200 watercross racers racing on the lake in a day.
-With 50% of the sleds sinking that could potentially be 80 to 100 sleds sinking to the bottom of the lake over two days.
+Lowballing the number could be 160 to 200 watercross racers racing on the lake daily.
+With 50% of the sleds sinking, 80 to 100 sleds could sink to the bottom of the lake over two days.
 Followed by equally as many disruptions to the sediment when the sleds are retrieved.

-We are not looking to begrudge anyone having a good time and understand that economic opportunities are always being sought by small communities and are essential more than money needs to be considered.
-The OWRA is to be respected for having rules and requirements in place to minimize environmental damage during events however this does not alleviate the negative impacts and concerns.
+We are not looking to begrudge anyone having a good time.
+We understand that economic opportunities are always being sought by small communities and are essential; more than money needs to be considered.
+The OWRA is to be respected for having rules and requirements in place to minimize environmental damage during events; however, this does not alleviate the negative impacts and concerns.
 Communities being scouted to host such an event are encouraged to look into the environmental concerns thoroughly before decision-making.

-This high-speed activity does present a vast array of stresses to wildlife, vegetation, soils (shoreline and lake bed), air and water quality, and the ecology of both the aquatic and terrestrial ecosystems as well as people, pets, and livestock.
-The offsetting effects of sediment disturbances, wakes, and invasive species all raise concerns that are enough to ignite a negative cycle where one impact leads to and compounds the next causing cumulative short-term and long-term adverse impacts.
+This high-speed activity presents a wide array of stresses to wildlife, vegetation, soils (shoreline and lake bed), air and water quality, and the ecology of both aquatic and terrestrial ecosystems, as well as people, pets, and livestock.
+For instance, the wakes created by the racing sleds can disrupt the habitats of fish and other aquatic species, while the sediment disturbances can smother underwater vegetation.
+The offsetting effects of sediment disturbances, wakes, and invasive species raise enough concerns to ignite a negative cycle where one impact leads to and compounds the following, causing cumulative short-term and long-term adverse consequences.

-Seeing as waterbodies such as lakes, ponds, or rivers are required as the arena for this recreation activity individuals and groups across Ontario must be aware of what watercross racing is should an event be proposed for their community or novice enthusiasts that are unlikely to implement environmental precautions take to rip-roaring around a lake.
+Seeing as waterbodies such as lakes, ponds, or rivers are required as the arena for this recreation activity, individuals and groups across Ontario must be aware of what watercross racing is should an event be proposed for their community or novice enthusiasts that are unlikely to implement environmental precautions take to rip-roaring around a lake.
 There have already been such cases in some communities.
-At this juncture, it is hoped that watercross racing be kept to communities that past and present have already hosted such events as opposed to introducing this into other waterbodies.
+At this juncture, it is hoped that watercross racing will be kept in communities that, past and present, have already hosted such events, as opposed to introducing this to other waterbodies.

 Not In The Brochure

-Every website and brochure to be found about cottage country and rural communities in Ontario promotes picturesque views, beautiful lakes, and the 'tranquility' the natural elements of the region has to offer.
-These campaigns are successful at enticing new residents, cottagers, and visitors because many people want to escape the noisy, frenzied hustle and bustle of urban communities.
+Every website and brochure about cottage country and rural communities in Ontario promotes picturesque views, beautiful lakes, and the 'tranquility' the region's natural elements offer.
+This tranquility is not just a marketing term, but a reflection of the peaceful coexistence of humans and nature, the undisturbed beauty of the landscape, and the serene sounds of the environment.
+These campaigns successfully entice new residents, cottagers, and visitors because many people want to escape urban communities' noisy, frenzied hustle and bustle.

 Communities putting 'stock and trade' into the natural elements as the websites and brochures support would do well to look after their investment (so to speak).
-These days everyone, elected government officials and citizens, need to be giving more thought to the environmental impact of the activities we engage in and those being considered to introduce into a community.
-Not weighing up the negative impacts does not make good business sense and is in essence chipping away at the very foundation cottage country is recognized for and tourism is based on.
+These days, elected government officials and citizens need to give more thought to the environmental impact of our activities and those being considered for introduction into a community.
+Not weighing up the negative impacts does not make good business sense and is, in essence, chipping away at the very foundation cottage country is recognized for and tourism is based on.
+However, there are many other events that can attract visitors and boost the local economy without causing such significant environmental impacts.

-For communities to be turning efforts to attracting people via events that negatively impact wildlife and the environment versus attracting people seeking picturesque views, beautiful lakes and the 'tranquility' the natural elements offer could merely be a trade-off of visitors (gaining some/losing some) rather than attracting more visitors.
-Most people are concerned about damage to the environment and loss of biodiversity, and about the finite nature of the earth's resources.
-More people than ever are expressing their concerns as such introducing activities into a community that negatively impacts wildlife and the environment stands to put many visitors off.
+For communities to be turning efforts to attracting people via events that negatively impact wildlife and the environment versus attracting people seeking picturesque views, beautiful lakes, and the 'tranquility' the natural elements offer could merely be a trade-off of visitors (gaining some/losing some) rather than attracting more visitors.
+The potential loss of tranquility due to the introduction of activities that negatively impact wildlife and the environment could be a major concern for many visitors.

-Many resort owners, B & B's, AirBnB's, and cottage owners that rent out their property during cottage season as well as year-round residents in rural communities would have many stories to share and concerns to express regarding visitors to the community that show little concern for protecting wildlife and the environment.
+Many resort owners, B&Bs, AirBnBs, and cottage owners who rent out their property during cottage season, as well as year-round residents in rural communities, would have many stories to share and concerns to express regarding visitors to the community who show little concern for protecting wildlife and the environment.
+Their concerns and experiences should be a key consideration for any community considering hosting a watercross racing event.

-The tranquil lakes in Ontario are not a place for the noise and environmental impacts that accompany watercross racing.
-The beautiful sounds of birds and nature should not be compromised for an event that would negatively impact the nearby cottagers, residents, wildlife, natural environment, and tourism as well as the watercross participants and spectators.
+The tranquil lakes in Ontario are not a place for the noise and environmental impacts accompanying watercross racing.
+The beautiful sounds of birds and nature should be protected at all costs.
+The potential loss of this natural soundscape due to an event that would negatively impact the nearby cottagers, residents, wildlife, natural environment, tourism, and the watercross participants and spectators should be a cause for concern for all.

 Negative Impacts

-One point to reiterate is that the Ontario Watercross Racing Association (OWRA) does make some noted efforts with regard to only using biodegradable oils, non oxygenated fuel and a 6" silencer is installed on the exhaust system. to as they they 'ensure we are impacting the environment as little as possible.'
+One point to reiterate is that the Ontario Watercross Racing Association (OWRA) does make some noted efforts about only using biodegradable oils and nonoxygenated fuel, and a 6" silencer is installed on the exhaust system. to 'ensure we are impacting the environment as little as possible.'
 These are noted efforts and are appreciated.
-Noise is still an issue and air pollution and emissions is lessened but not eliminated.
-There are many other negetive impacts as a result of watercross racing that are concerning and would have an affect on wildlife, environment and area residents.
+Noise is still an issue; air pollution and emissions are lessened but not eliminated.
+Many other adverse impacts due to watercross racing are concerning and would affect wildlife, the environment, and area residents.

 Some of the concerns associated with 'Watercross Racing' include ...